cloudverve/wordpress-cloud-media-offloader-plugin/README.md

 ## Credits

 Please support [humans.txt](http://humanstxt.org/).
-It's an initiative for knowing the people behind a web site.
-It's an unobtrusive text file that contains information about the different people who have contributed to building the web site.
+It's an initiative for knowing the people behind the web.
+It's an unobtrusive text file that contains information about the different people who have contributed to building the web site/project.

 **Carbon Fields**